rehierl/abstract-properties/16-x-tree-encodings/16-2-enc-node-levels/1-1-in-level-order.md

 **can not be used to decode a document tree**.
 That is because one can not reliably tell to which parent a node in the sequence belongs.

-* nodes `e` and `i` have distinct parents, while being on the same level
 * node `e` - parent index `3` and node level `3`
 * node `i` - parent index `4` and node level `3`
+* i.e. despite being on the same level, `e` and `i` have distinct parents

-Note that, in order to be able to decode a tree from its sequence of level values, the level values of the child nodes of a parent must be separated from the level values of the child nodes of a subsequent parent, which the pre-order traversal will do.
+Note that, in order to allow to decode a tree from its sequence of level values, the level values of child nodes must be separated from the level values of child nodes that belong to a subsequent parent, which the pre-order traversal will do.